 Sam Bankman-Fried, CEO of the quantitative crypto trading company, Alameda Research, reportedly complained that they are usually turned down by getting the answer “just go to your local branch”, which cannot materialize in crypto space.
 According to him, the massive compliance issue is what bothers the bank, which would require them to invest resources, and that they don’t want to.
 Sam also said that serving crypto companies wasn’t illegal at all for the banks.

 Even in India, stakeholders of the crypto industry have been fighting banking restrictions imposed on them.
 In April 2018, the Reserve Bank of India released a circular, asking all commercial banks to stop serving crypto transactions.
 As the circular order came in to effect in July, all the banks suspended their services for cryptocurrencies.
-This forced the largest crypto exchange in the country, Zebpay, shut its operations in the world’s fastest growing economy.
+This forced the largest crypto exchange in the country (as per ZebPay Review), Zebpay, to shut its operations in the world’s fastest-growing economy.

 Crypto companies are facing similar problems in Malta as well.
 As per reports, banks are denying applications from crypto companies, stating ‘high-risk appetite’ as the reason for rejection.
 From New York to Hong Kong, the crypto industry is being denied basic banking amenities by large banks which is literally killing them.